christophevg/christophe.vg/makes/_posts/2024-03-14-Resin-in-Wood-Coasters.markdown

 {% include thumbs show="step-3,step-4" %}

-The result just needed abit of cleaning with household alcohol and water to remove the soot.
+The result just needed a bit of cleaning, with household alcohol and water to remove the soot.

 ## Day 2: Adding a Transparant Layer